-- S.2.1.1.
-General.
-A scale shall be equipped with means by which the zero-load balance may be adjusted.
-Any loose material used for this purpose shall be enclosed so that it cannot shift in position and alter the balance condition of the scale. - S.2.1.2.
-Scales used in Direct Sales.
-A manual zero-setting mechanism (except on a digital scale with an analog zero-adjustment mechanism with a range of not greater than one scale division) shall be operable or accessible only by a tool outside of and entirely separate from this mechanism, or it shall be enclosed in a cabinet.
+S.2.1.2.
+Scales used in Direct Sales. - A manual zero-setting mechanism (except on a digital scale with an analog zero-adjustment mechanism with a range of not greater than one scale division) shall be operable or accessible only by a tool outside of and entirely separate from this mechanism, or it shall be enclosed in a cabinet.
 Except on Class I or II scales, a balance ball shall either meet this requirement or not itself be rotatable.

-A semiautomatic zero-setting mechanism shall be operable or accessible only by a tool outside of and separate from this mechanism or it shall be enclosed in a cabinet, or it shall be operable only when the indication is stable within:
+A semiautomatic zero-setting mechanism shall be operable or accessible only by a tool outside of and separate from this mechanism or it shall be enclosed in a cabinet, or it shall be operable only when the indication is stable within plus or minus:

-- (a) plus or minus 3.0 scale divisions for scales of more than 2000 kg (5000 lb) capacity in service prior to January 1, 1981, and for all axle load, railway track, and vehicle scales; or - (b) plus or minus 1.0 scale division for all other scales.
+- (a) 3.0 scale divisions for scales of more than 2000 kg (5000 lb) capacity in service prior to January 1, 1981, and for all axle load, railway track, and vehicle scales; or - (b) 1.0 scale division for all other scales.

 S.2.1.3.
-Scales Equipped with an Automatic Zero-Tracking Mechanism
+Scales Equipped with an Automatic Zero-Tracking Mechanism.

-- S.2.1.3.1.
-Automatic Zero-Tracking Mechanism for Scales Manufactured Between January 1, 1981, and January 1, 2007.
-The maximum load that can be "rezeroed," when either placed on or removed from the platform all at once under normal operating conditions, shall be: - (a) for bench, counter, and livestock scales: 0.6 scale division; - (b) for vehicle, axle-load, and railway track scales: 3.0 scale divisions; and - (c) for all other scales: 1.0 scale division.
+S.2.1.3.1.
+Automatic Zero-Tracking Mechanism for Scales Manufactured Between January 1, 1981, and January 1, 2007. - The maximum load that can be "rezeroed," when either placed on or removed from the platform all at once under normal operating conditions, shall be for:

+- (a) bench, counter, and livestock scales: 0.6 scale division; - (b) vehicle, axle load, and railway track scales: 3.0 scale divisions; and - (c) all other scales: 1.0 scale division.

-- S.2.1.3.2.
-Automatic Zero-Tracking Mechanism for Scales Manufactured on or after January 1, 2007.
-The maximum load that can be "rezeroed," when either placed on or removed from the platform all at once under normal operating conditions, shall be: - (a) for vehicle, axle-load, and railway track scales: 3.0 scale divisions; and - (b) for all other scales: 0.5 scale division.
-(Added 2005) - S.2.1.3.3.
-Means to Disable Automatic Zero-Tracking Mechanism on Class III L Devices.
-Class III L devices equipped with an automatic zero-tracking mechanism shall be designed with a sealable means that would allow zero tracking to be disabled during the inspection and test of the device.
-[Nonretroactive as of January 1, 2001]
+S.2.1.3.2.
+Automatic Zero-Tracking Mechanism for Scales Manufactured on or after January 1, 2007. - The maximum load that can be "rezeroed," when either placed on or removed from the platform all at once under normal operating conditions, shall be:

+(a) for vehicle, axle load, and railway track scales: 3.0 scale divisions; and

+(b) for all other scales: 0.5 scale division.

+S.2.1.3.3.
+Means to Disable Automatic Zero-Tracking Mechanism on Class III L Devices. - Class III L devices equipped with an automatic zero-tracking mechanism shall be designed with a sealable means that would allow zero tracking to be disabled during the inspection and test of the device.

-- S.2.1.4.
-Monorail Scales.
-On a static monorail scale equipped with digital indications, means shall be provided for setting the zero-load balance to within 0.02 % of scale capacity.
+S.2.1.4.
+Monorail Scales. - On a static monorail scale equipped with digital indications, means shall be provided for setting the zero-load balance to within 0.02 % of scale capacity.
 On a dynamic monorail weighing system, means shall be provided to automatically maintain these conditions.
+(Amended 1999)

-(Amended 1999) - S.2.1.5.
-Initial Zero-Setting Mechanism.
-Scales of accuracy Classes I, II, and III may be equipped with an initial zero-setting device.
+S.2.1.5.
+Initial Zero-Setting Mechanism. - Scales of accuracy Classes I, II, and III may be equipped with an initial zero-setting device.

-(a) For weighing, load-receiving, and indicating elements in the same housing or covered on the same CC, an initial zero-setting mechanism shall not zero a load in excess of 20 % of the maximum capacity of the scale unless tests show that the scale meets all applicable tolerances for any amount of initial load compensated by this device within the specified range.

-(b) For indicating elements not permanently attached to weighing and load-receiving elements covered on a separate CC, the maximum initial zero-setting mechanism range of electronic indicators shall not exceed 20 % of the configured capacity.
+- (a) For weighing, load-receiving, and indicating elements in the same housing or covered on the same CC, an initial zero-setting mechanism shall not zero a load in excess of 20 % of the maximum capacity of the scale unless tests show that the scale meets all applicable tolerances for any amount of initial load compensated by this device within the specified range. - (b) For indicating elements not permanently attached to weighing and load-receiving elements covered on a separate CC, the maximum initial zero-setting mechanism range of electronic indicators shall not exceed 20 % of the configured capacity.
+[Nonretroactive as of January 1, 2009] (Added 2008)